 Scrubs…the way they make your skin feel can become addictive.
 Soft, supple and smooth – sounds perfect - but the scrub isn’t doing your skin health any good.
 Using a face scrub once a week is fine, but overusing them will only damage the epidermis layer of skin.
 Over-applying scrubs and exfoliators will cause you to remove the natural oils in your skin and leave you vulnerable to a reaction.

-Using a gentle exfoliator or a Face Mask is more beneficial to your skin's health.
+Using a gentle exfoliator or a high quality face mask is more beneficial to your skin's health.
 Applying products that will support the balance of oil in your skin is imperative, whilst removing the unwanted dirt.

 4. Hard Cleanser

 It is very easy to make the mistake of going too hard on your skin, and the best way to avoid it is by knowing your skin type; oily, dry or a little of both.
 Once you know this, you can anchor your routine based on this and proved your skin with the support it needs – avoiding products that will only exacerbate the problem areas.

 When it comes to cleansing, a hardcore, harsh cleanser is not the answer for someone will oily skin.
 The grains from the scrub may make you think that they will attack the oil and remove it from your skin – but in fact, it will do the opposite.
 When the skin undergoes hard cleansing or stripping, the natural reaction is the create and produce more oil.
 For someone with oily skin, this is not the desired effect and you will only end up with more oil being produced from your skin.

 This myth needs to be forgotten!
 Many of us have been taught that if we wash our face with hot water, it will open our pores – making it easier to cleanse our skin.
 Then, simply close the pores with cold water and your skin should be clean and clear.
 This is not true.
 Unfortunately, when you switch from hot to cold water, it will put your skin into shock, which can cause aggravation and breakouts.